-Oregon City officials cut down trees without permits
+Oregon City officials cut down centuries-old trees without permit

-Oregon City employees failed to follow their own city code by neglecting to obtain the required permits prior to paying a contractor $7,850 to cut down two large trees next to the municipal swimming pool, 1211 Jackson St.
+Oregon City employees failed to follow their own city code by neglecting to obtain the required permits prior to paying a contractor $7,850 to cut down two large trees — one believed to be 350 years old — next to the Oregon City Swimming Pool, 1211 Jackson St.

-Both types of the trees removed by All Around Arbor Tree Service — white oak and black walnut — have increasingly rare timber that is especially vauled by carpenters.
+Both types of the trees removed by All Around Arbor Tree Service, a white oak and a black walnut, have increasingly rare timber that is especially vauled by carpenters.
 Oregon City Community Service Director Phil Lewis said that city staff have since corrected their mistake.

 "Retraining of staff has occurred and direction has been given to ensure that permits will be filed and obtained prior to future tree-removal activities," Lewis said.